 The Pierce's Disease Control Program (PDCP) exists in California to prevent the artificial movement and spread of the glassy-winged sharpshooter (GWSS), a vector of Pierce's Disease.
 Pierce's Disease is caused by the bacterium Xylella fastidiosa.
 It is deadly to many plant species, and its vector, GWSS, has an extensive list of hosts including many agricultural crops and landscape plants.
-Imperial County is the only Southern California County not infested with GWSS and so is an enforcing county.
+Imperial County is the only Southern California County not infested with GWSS.

-It is unlawful to bring plants into Imperial County from inside the GWSS-infested area (including all of Southern California); however, nurseries located within the infested area may operate under a special compliance agreement from their county's Agricultural Commissioner.
-It is lawful to bring plants in from a nursery within the infested area so long as they continue to meet the terms of their GWSS compliance agreement.
+It is unlawful to bring plants into Imperial County from inside the GWSS-infested area; however, nurseries located within the infested area may do so under a compliance agreement from their county's Agricultural Commissioner.
+It is lawful to bring plants in from a nursery within the infested area so long as they meet the terms of their compliance agreement.
 These terms include (but are not limited to):

-- Notify the Imperial County Agricultural Commissioner (CAC) at least 24 hours prior to shipment. - Shipment paperwork stamped with a GWSS compliance agreement number. - Shipment accompanied by a "Blue Tag" shipping permit stating "Warning Hold for Inspection". - Shipment accompanied by a valid Certificate of Quarantine Compliance (CQC), if applicable.
+- Notify the Imperial County Agricultural Commissioner (CAC) at least 24 hours prior to shipment. - Shipment paperwork is stamped with a GWSS compliance agreement number. - Shipment is accompanied by a "Blue Tag" shipping permit stating "Warning Hold for Inspection". - Shipment is accompanied by a valid Certificate of Quarantine Compliance (CQC), if applicable.